gdsfactory/ubc/README.md

 ## Installation for users

-You can install directly from pip `pip install ubc`
+You can install directly from pip `pip install ubcpdk`

-pip also lets you install a specific version `pip install ubc==0.0.7`
+pip also lets you install a specific version `pip install ubcpdk==0.0.7`

-and update to the latest version with `pip install ubc --upgrade`
+and update to the latest version with `pip install ubcpdk --upgrade`

 ## Installation for developers